vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/rocksdb-compaction-flush.md

 ---------------------------------------------------------------------------------------------------------
 ```

+**Note:** You can turn off auto compaction before bulk writing data, but remember to turn it on again since long-term shutdown auto compaction affects the subsequent read performance.

 ### Turn on auto Compaction

 Input the following commands in console to **turn on** the auto compaction and check if the change works.
-The default value of auto compaction is false in nebula.
+The default value of auto compaction is false in Nebula.

 ```ngql
 nebula> UPDATE CONFIGS storage:rocksdb_column_family_options = { disable_auto_compactions = false }